- Need gas-powered tree cutter?

 - Can be operated easily even with a single hand.

-- Has an automatic lubrication system that reduces. friction between the guiding bar and chain.
+- Powered by an automatic lubrication system that reduces friction between the guiding bar and chain.

 - The knob-style chain tensioning system isn’t that effective.